 One way to visit Dungeness is to come aboard the miniature narrow gauge steam trains of the Romnery, Hythe and Dymchurch Light Railway.
 The one third full size Steam & Diesel locomotives run along a 13 ½ mile track from Hythe stopping at four stations in total.
 In 1928 the track was extended to terminate in Dungeness, a year after the line opened.
 One of the two men who dreamt up the idea for this model railway was Count Louis Zborowski, the racing driver of the original Chitty Chitty Bang Bang Mercedes although he died before the trains were delivered.
 During World War II the War Department requisitioned it and built the only miniature armoured train in the world for military use.

 The two main places to eat in Dungeness are the Britannia Inn and the Pilot Inn Public House.
 But we stopped and had an incredible meal at the Dungeness Fish Hut.
 It’s a family run business of local fishermen who serve freshly caught fish.
 My lemon sole with chilli sauce, sour cream and lime was served on home-made coleslaw and flat bread.
 (Cost only £5!)
 My friend had a plaice fishfinger roll with salad.
 Two words sum up our meals – fresh and delicious.
+It looks like the Fish Hut is now known as the Dungeness Snack Shack and you can find out more here.

 My following post is a photo tour of some of the wild flowers and plants I saw here in Dungeness.
 Once again a remarkeable juxtaposition of how plant life and people live together in the Romney Marsh area.
 Dungeness has a strange desolate landscape but there’s something rather startingly beautiful about this shingle desert.